e2eSolutionArchitect/academy/bootcamp/azure/azure-role-based-bootcamp.md

 ## IMPORTANT
 - The workshops are purely hands-on practice sessions
-- Candidates will be using their own Azure accounts and building the solution
+- Candidates will be using their own Azure accounts & subscriptions in the workshop
-- The major part of the workshop is screen sharing, whiteboarding, designing, and building the solution.
+- The major part of the workshop is whiteboarding, designing, screen sharing, and building the solution.
 There is no separate study material
-- Like an organization's assignment, the candidates will be doing their research, exploring things to build the solution
+- The workshop topics are industry-standard work
 - Instructor will guide candidates and show directions to design and build use cases

 ## Agenda & Workshop table